 There may be differences between your version of AR Studio and this tutorial because the product is currently in beta and we update it regularly.

-In previous tutorials you've built effects in 'camera space' - this means objects are children of the Camera node in the Scene tab, so they're fixed to the camera view and follow the movement of the device.
+If you've followed our other tutorials, you'll have built effects in 'camera space'.
+This means objects are children of the Camera node in the Scene tab, so they're fixed to the camera view and follow the movement of the device.

 You can move objects from camera space to a position elsewhere in your scene - this is called 'world space'.
 Effects with objects in this space are called world effects.
 World effects only work on mobile devices that have a gyroscope - because the camera position is a major component in interacting with these effects.

 In this tutorial, you'll learn about:

 Download the sample content to follow along.
 If you open the finished effect, you'll see the effect we're going to build is a red planet.